Skip to content

 Myth and legend in hexagrams

 Why look for the stories behind the hexagrams?
 To start with something uncontentious: the people who wrote the Yi had wisdom and intelligence (as well as mind-boggling genius), and were well-informed, and had good reasons for their choices.
-One of the things they appear to have been well-informed about is their culture’s myth, legend and… Continue Reading
+One of the things they appear to have been well-informed about is… Read more »Myth and legend in hexagrams

 Two-line changes